sourcebroker/deployer-extended-typo3/README.rst

 This "deploy" task depends on:

-- `sourcebroker/deployer-extended`_ package which provides some deployer tasks that can be used for any framework or CMS
+- `sourcebroker/deployer-extended`_ package which provides some deployer tasks that can be used for any CMS

-- `sourcebroker/deployer-bulk-tasks`_ which is wrapper for typo3_console and TYPO3 native cli commands

 Additionally this package depends on two more packages that are not used directly for deploy but are useful for database and media synchronization: